The Complexity of Graph Exploration Games: Path Problems

 In this section, we consider online games based on \stw.
 Like for paths, we consider directed and undirected graphs separately.
 The definitions for \ostuwg{} and \ostdwg{} are analogous to \Cref{path:def:ostupg}, replacing paths with walks.

 First, we show that the problem for walks on undirected graphs is much easier than for trails or paths.

-\begin{restatable}{lemma}{pathlemuwgLComplete} \ostuwg{} in the fixed graph scenario and with a map is \LSPACE-complete. \end{restatable} \begin{proof} This problem is as complex as deciding whether $s$ and $t$ are in the same connected component.
-If they are, an online algorithm can always find an $s$-$t$ walk by just performing a depth first search, as that always leads to discovering $t$, since $G$ is finite. \end{proof}
+\begin{restatable}{lemma}{pathlemuwgLComplete} \ostuwg{} is \LSPACE-complete. \end{restatable} \begin{proof} If the graph is connected, then there is a strategy for the online algorithm.
+For example, it can always find an $s$-$t$ walk by just performing a depth first search, as that always leads to discovering $t$, since $G$ is finite.
+Thus the problem of deciding whether there is a strategy for the online algorithm is as complex as deciding whether $s$ and $t$ are in the same connected component.
+The undirected s-t connectivity problem was proven to be \LSPACE-complete in \cite{DBLP:journals/jacm/Reingold08}.
+Therefore, \ostuwg{} is also \LSPACE-complete. \end{proof}

 However for the \ostdwg{}, we can use the same reduction as in \Cref{path:cor:dPathPspaceHard}.